AndyHuWHO/Project-Starter/README.md

 information attached to them
 - As a user, I want to be able to delete vocabulary items from the vocab list
-- As a user, I want to be able to save my vocab list automatically to file before terminating the app
+- As a user, I want to be able to save my vocab list to file before terminating the app
-- As a user,  I want to be able to be able to load my vocab list from file automatically when I start the app
+- As a user,  I want to be able to be able to load my vocab list from file when I start the app